yuanzi2/ESCA_WGBS_analysis/README.md

 ##all figures were plotted by run.R.

-##meta and data files were upload into Zenodo.
+##meta and methylation bed file were upload into Zenodo (https://zenodo.org/deposit/6954946).